bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 date: 2025-10-25
 ---

-In a recent instalment of Allison's Chit Chat Across the Pond podcast we discussed my experiences with AI in general, and promised deeper dives into coding with AI and working on the terminal with AI.
-This the first of those promised deeper dives (the second will appear as an instalment of Taming the Terminal some time soon).
+In a recent instalment of Allison's Chit Chat Across the Pond podcast, we discussed my experiences with AI in general and promised deeper dives into coding with AI and working on the terminal with AI.
+This is the first of those promised deeper dives (the second will appear as an instalment of Taming the Terminal sometime soon).

 ## Matching Podcast Episodes